colinsongf/doubanmoviespider/README.md

 Use scrapy to download movie info from douban movie

+this tool is still under development, so bellowing instructions may be changed over time.

 ## How to use

 - Create a mongodb database movie and collections movies